MicrosoftDocs/architecture-center/docs/hybrid/deployments/solution-deployment-guide-highly-available-kubernetes.md

 * Go to Azure DevOps > Project Settings > Service Connections to create a new "Kubernetes" service connection (use KubeConfig as Authentication method)

 > [!IMPORTANT]
 > Azure Pipelines (or its build agents) must have access to the Kubernetes API.
-If there is an Internet connection from Azure Pipelines to the Azure Stack Hub Kubernetes clusetr, you'll need to deploy a self-hosted Azure Pipelines Build Agent.
+If there is an Internet connection from Azure Pipelines to the Azure Stack Hub Kubernetes cluster, you'll need to deploy a self-hosted Azure Pipelines Build Agent.

 When deploying self-hosted Agents for Azure Pipelines, you may deploy either on Azure Stack Hub, or on a machine with network connectivity to all required management endpoints.
 See the details here: